Evgenus/glob-rules/README.md

 Test or transform filesystem paths with glob-like rules

-If [minimatch] works line [RegEx.test], then [glob-rules] works like [RegEx.replace].
+If [minimatch] works like [RegEx.test], then [glob-rules] works like [RegEx.replace].
 If you don't need replacing parts of matched filesystem path, or you need feature rich matcher, then use [minimatch].
 This library is for copy/move/transfrom functionality, like inside building scripts.

 ##Features